crossdock/crossdock/docs/write-test-client.md

 import "net/http"

 func main() {
-	// xlang makes all calls to http://<test-client>:8080/ http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
+	// Xlang makes all calls to http://<test-client>:8080/ http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
 		// custom arguments, called dimensions, are configured in
 		// docker-compose.yml and then passed as query params like so: